ericcornelissen/svgo-action/CONTRIBUTING.md

 - (Optional) _[`nektos/act`]_;

 We use [Husky] to automatically install git hooks.
-Please enable it when contributing to _SVGO Action_.
+Please enable it when contributing to the project.
 If you have npm installation scripts disabled, run `npm run prepare` after installing dependencies.

 ### Workflow